feight/newsteam-sdk/README.md

 #### Configuring Wire Feeds in Newsteam Desk:

-To initiate the process, configure your project within Newsteam to establish a connection to a wire feed:
+To initiate the process, configure your feed within Newsteam to establish a connection to a wire:

-1. Navigate to Newsteam Desk, select your project, and click on "Feed".
+1. Navigate to Newsteam Desk, select your feed, and click on "Wire".

 #### Establishing a New Go Module: